Asymptotic accuracy of the saddlepoint approximation for maximum likelihood estimation: Main results

 \subsubsection{Application and scope of the results}

 \lbsubsubsect{ApplicationAndScope}

-The scope for applying saddlepoint methods is restricted to situations where we know the moment generating function $M$ exactly (or can calculate it to high precision on a computer).
-We caution that substituting an approximation for $M$ or $K$ (for instance, a Taylor approximation based on finitely many moments or cumulants) may give disappointing results, as the saddlepoint approximation relies on knowing the exact values of $K(s;\theta),K'(s;\theta),K''(s;\theta)$ even when $s$ is far from 0.
-A special case that skips some of the possible pitfalls is to expand $K(s;\theta)$ as a Taylor series of order 2 around $s=0$.
-This amounts to a traditional normal approximation (see \cite[section~5]{DavHauKraParameterLinearBirthDeath}) and some comparisons can be made: see \refthm{MLEerrorNormalApprox} and \refappendix{SaddlepointVsCLT}.

-Even with these restrictions, the saddlepoint approximation can be applied in a variety of examples, see \refappendix{Examples}, and often yields surprisingly accurate approximation to the likelihood and MLE.
-Moreover, provided we know $M$, the saddlepoint approximation can be computed quickly, uniformly in $n$, even when the true likelihood is intractable.
-The results in this paper show that the saddlepoint MLE offers a high degree of asymptotic accuracy.
+The results in this paper show that the saddlepoint MLE offers a high degree of asymptotic accuracy, considered as a substitute for the true MLE.
 Most notably, when we consider the limit $n\to\infty$, the approximation error in using the saddlepoint MLE, of size $O(1/n^2)$, $O(1/n^{3/2})$ or $O(1/n)$, is negligible compared to the inferential uncertainty, of order $1/\sqrt{n}$ or larger, inherent in the MLE.

+The scope for applying saddlepoint methods is reasonably wide: it is enough to know the moment generating function $M$ (either exactly or numerically to high precision on a computer).
+Provided we know $M$, the saddlepoint approximation can be computed quickly, uniformly in $n$, whereas the true likelihood often becomes increasingly intractable for larger $n$.
+The model need not even fall into the standard asymptotic regime described here, as in \cite[see \refexample{PedDavFok} from \refappendix{Examples}]{PedDavFok2015}; indeed, we have followed Butler in thinking of \eqref{SPASAR} as the special case of \eqref{SPA} where $X$ is a sum of $n$ i.i.d.\ terms, rather than thinking of \eqref{SPA} as the special case of \eqref{SPASAR} where $n=1$; see \cite[section~2.2.2]{Butler2007}.
+In all cases, the usual suite of likelihood-based approaches can be applied, using the saddlepoint likelihood as a substitute for the true likelihood.